 I begin with the premise that the distinction we make between the representational and the abstract is never settled.
 It is a negotiation between visual perception, which is largely determined by culture, and mental observation, which steps in to fill in the blanks with what the visual projection area of the brain determines sufficient to deliver a seamless coherent experience bound in time.

 Is the neurological process of temporal binding the foundational process for world-making, given that the “I” of identity is born of this process, all of our stories and narratives are shaped by this process, as are our cultural myths?
 In other words, would there be a you or a me or worldview without time-binding?

 What if the persistence of time and the persistence of the image are really one in the same?
 How does the mode of transmission, or medium, with which we view these images shape how we perceive and create our realities?
 And how does the digital, networked image produce or disrupt the ways in which we self-identify and shape our worlds – worlds now heavily mediated by digital screens?
 Can representations be multiplied to infinity?
-Where is the ground of reality in this global network of machines?
+Where is the ground of reality in this global network of machines and infinite representations?

 I also consider three models of time and temporality: linear historical time (end times), the temporality of memory and remembering (fractal time), and the here-and-now embodied present moment (now time):